nbernardo/dlt-client/backend/destinations/pipeline/README.md

-This folder will contain generate pipelines
+This is where the generated DLT pipelines are saved, do not remove this folder